top of page

 Can writing teams submit?

-Definitely, as long as at least one member of the team is of South Asian descent and based in the United States.
-Any member(s) of the team who is not of South Asian descent will not be permitted to go through the Lab - 1497’s mission is specifically to support talent of South Asian descent.
-1497 will also cover travel and accommodation for at least one member of the writing team.
-We will also do our best to cover the travel expenses and accommodations for additional writing team members on a case-by-case basis.
+Definitely, as long as at least one member of the team is eligible to be in the United States for the duration of the Lab and is 18 years of age or older.
+1497 will cover 50% of travel costs and 100% of on-the-ground accommodation for one member of the writing team.
+We will do our best to cover the travel expenses and accommodations for additional writing team members on a case-by-case basis.

 Can I submit more than one screenplay?